Kim Reuter, PhD / Chief Executive Officer

 Kim joins Franklin Scholars following a decade managing projects in the environmental conservation and international development sectors.
 Kim earned her PhD from Temple University (USA), where she focused on the intersection of biodiversity issues in Madagascar with food security and socioeconomic drivers of natural resource use.
 In the past, Kim's work as Executive Director of The Ladybug Project (2010 - 2013) impacted communities in two African countries while her time as the Senior Technical Director of the Gaborone Declaration for Sustainability in Africa involved a portfolio of 13 member countries.
 Kim has lived in over a half-dozen countries around the world and speaks fluent English and German.

 Georgia previously worked as a Student Achievement Officer at BSix Sixth Form College, providing support and opportunities for students with additional needs.
 Georgia was also an Impact Officer for City Year UK managing a team of learning mentors in a school in Hackney.
-In August 2016, she joined Franklin Scholars as Programme and Partnerships Officer to run our programme in schools and expand our community in order to enhance the work that we do.
+A member of the Franklin Scholars team since August 2016, Georgia holds responsibility for the development of new programmes and partnerships, as well as our M&E efforts.

 Laina, a former Geography teacher, has several years of teaching experience for schools in England and Australia.
 Since July 2015 she has continued to work with young people within the UK and internationally as a Youth Facilitator and continues to support youth organisations develop the content of their programmes.
 She is currently studying for a Masters in Social Justice and Education and is passionate about addressing education inequality.
 As well as her work in education, she is also a Freelance Photographer.
-Laina joined Franklin Scholars in September 2016 as a Programme and Partnerships Officer, supporting our programmes in schools.
+Laina has worked with Franklin Scholars since September 2016 and holds responsibility for the delivery of our beacon programme in schools across England.

 Lucy Anderson / Programme and Partnerships Officer